-Continuing and former students with 15 or more transcribed credits can select classes, register, and pay using OASIS (www.olympic.edu/OASIS).
-(Also see page 6.)
+Continuing and former students with 15 or more transcribed credits can select classes, register, and pay using OASIS: olympic.edu/OASIS.
+(Also see page 5.)

 Register online from home, campus computers or kiosks.
-Go to www.olympic.edu to see a complete list of OASIS options including: grades, print unofficial transcripts, add and drop classes, pay online.
+Go to olympic.edu/OASIS to see a complete list of OASIS options including: grades, print unofficial transcripts, add and drop classes, and pay online.
 For online course information, search by class schedule.